viniciusgerevini/godot-clyde-dialogue/README.md

 Importer and interpreter for [Clyde Dialogue Language](https://github.com/viniciusgerevini/clyde).
 Completely written in GDScript.
 No external dependencies.

+> Clyde is a language for writing game dialogues.
+It supports branching dialogues, translations and interfacing with your game through variables and events.

 ```
 The Wolf:   Jimmie – lead the way, boys – get to work.